meowmeowkittycat123/F1_TableauDashboard/README.md

 Note: Some Years have different number of rounds, with the older years having fewer rounds due to changes in F1 Regulations.
 Additionally, certain drivers have raced for more than 1 team a season due to being a reserve/test driver.

 I used SQL to join seperate csv's into one data set saved as f1_cleaned.
 I mainly used UPDATE and ALTER functions to pull out the necessary columns I needed, by using matching ID's.
+I then connected to local host on Tableau to MySQL server.

 # Analysis